Television in the United Kingdom: Satellite television

-There are two distinctly-marketed direct-broadcast satellite (DBS) services (also known as direct-to-home (DTH), to be distinguished from satellite signals intended for non-consumer reception).
+There are two distinctly marketed direct-broadcast satellite (DBS) services (also known as direct-to-home (DTH), to be distinguished from satellite signals intended for non-consumer reception).
 Sky TV is a subscription service operated by Sky Ltd, owned by Comcast, which launched in 1998 as SkyDigital.
 Compared to the previous analogue service which had launched in 1989, it provided more channels, widescreen, interactive TV and a near video-on-demand service using staggered start times for pay-per-view content.
 Innovations since have included high definition, 3D TV, a digital video recorder, the ability to view recordings on other devices, remote operation via the Internet to add recordings, and on-demand content via the satellite-receiver's broadband connection of both Sky and third-party TV.
 The Sky subscription also includes access to Sky Go, which allows mobile devices and computers to access subscription content via the Internet.

-Freesat is a free satellite-service developed jointly by the BBC and ITV.
-In contrast to Freesat from Sky, it does not need a viewing card.
+Freesat is a free satellite service operated by Everyone TV, who also operate Freeview.
 Like Sky, it provides high-definition content, digital recording and video-on-demand via the broadband connection.
-The on-screen programme guide lists the available channels, rather than encrypted channels which need a subscription to view.

 Freesat and Sky TV transmit from SES Astra satellites at 28.2° east (Astra 2E/2F/2G).
 As the satellites are in geostationary orbit, they are positioned above the earth's equator (0°N 28.2°E) approximately 35,786 km above sea level; this places them above the Democratic Republic of the Congo.